sap-tutorials/Tutorials/tutorials/abap-environment-transactional-enablement/abap-environment-transactional-enablement.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 4: ](Implement behavior definition)] Provide an alias (booking) and specify the lock master.
+[ACCORDION-BEGIN [Step 4: ](Implement behavior definition)] Provide an alias (`booking`) and specify the lock master.
 Define the table field **`LastChangedAt`** for the `etag` handling.
-Add also following operations:
+Add the following operations:

 - create
 - update